25 Easy Interior Design Ideas for a Luxe HDB Kitchen

 For an effortless cooking experience, try sprucing up your simple one-wall kitchen using a tall walnut cabinet.
-This can help create a notable variation to your design while giving you ample storage space without making you deal with two countertop configurations.
+This can help create a notable variation in your design while giving you ample storage space without making you deal with two countertop configurations.
 Strategically arrange your condiments, utensils, and cooking essentials in more accessible areas while placing the medium-sized kitchen appliances in secured spaces in your cabinet or countertop.

 3. Modern Kitchen Interior Design

 Whether you have a more spacious open-plan or a one-wall kitchen, a modern approach to your kitchen's style will make a huge impact on how spacious your kitchen will look.
-If you want to make the most out of your limited kitchen space, this "form follows function" style is ideal for you.
+If you want to make the most of your limited kitchen space, this "form follows function" style is ideal for you.

-As mentioned earlier, a Modern style goes after a neutral colour palette.
+As mentioned earlier, a modern style goes for a neutral colour palette.
 This includes white, black, grey, pewter, beige, ivory, et cetera.
 In a modern HDB kitchen, these subtle colours are everything but ordinary.
 Neutral colours are used to highlight the uncluttered kitchen space and are reflected by glass or chrome accents.
 A combination of light ivory walls and dark furniture creates a smart and organised appeal to your kitchen.
 Welcome accent colours for a more exciting theme.

 Furniture, Appliances, and Decorations

 For a modern kitchen, your furniture choice is not limited to brass and glass.
-You can mix a sleek minimalist buffet hutch to a floating wooden cabinet and a glossy steel cooker hood.
-You may incorporate matching floor cabinets and floating shelves, or you pair up contrasting pieces.
+You can mix a sleek minimalist buffet hutch with a floating wooden cabinet and a glossy steel cooker hood.
+You may incorporate matching floor cabinets and floating shelves, or you may pair up contrasting pieces.
 To add an accent colour without overpowering the neutral palette, opt for a muted green variation.
 It won't hurt if you add a little bit of texture to a monochromatic kitchen with a whitewashed cabinet or a marble top piece.
 Maintain the sophistication with a ceramic induction hob instead of using a steel hob.

 4. Hampton Kitchen Interior Design